phetsims/phet-info/checklists/code_review_checklist.md

 function PhetDeveloper( name, age, isEmployee, callback, hoursProperty, friendNames, options ) {}
 ```

-- [ ] For most functions, the same form as above should be used, with a `@return` annotation which identifies the return type and the meaning of the returned value.
+- [ ] For most functions, the same form as above should be used, with a `@returns` annotation which identifies the return type and the meaning of the returned value.
 Functions should also document any side effects.
 For extremely simple functions that are just a few lines of simple code, an abbreviated line-comment can be used, for example: `// Computes {Number} distance based on {Foo} foo.`

 - [ ] If references are needed to the enclosing object, such as for a closure, `self` should be defined, but it should only be used in closures.
 The `self` variable should not be defined unless it is needed in a closure.
 Example: